armcha/AutoLinkTextView/README.md

 # AutoLinkTextView

-AutoLinkTextView is TextView that supports Hashtags (#), Mentions (@) , URLs (http://), Phone and Email by automatically detecting with click handling
+AutoLinkTextView is TextView that supports Hashtags (#), Mentions (@) , URLs (http://), Phone and Email by automatically detecting and ability to handle clicks

 ![](screens/gif1.gif)